st3v3nmw/obsidian-spaced-repetition/README.md

 ### Version 1.2.0 and lower

-The behavior to ignore files has been changed from opt-in to the more reasonable opt-out scheme.
+Reviewing files has been changed from opt-out to the more reasonable opt-in scheme.
 This caters for people with hundreds of notes.
 Now you need to tag the notes that you'd like to review (use `#review` by default).
 The `sr-review` YAML attribute is now obsolete and should be deleted from the YAML headers that it appears in.

 ### Version 1.1.1 and lower